Change Expectations > Change Technology > Change Healthcare

 Julian M. Goldman, MD

-Director, MD PnP Program
+Director and Founder, MD PnP Program

-Dr. Goldman serves on the NSF CISE Advisory Committee, and served as a Visiting Scholar in the FDA Medical Device Fellowship Program.
-In 2009-2010 he was a member of the CDC BSC for the NCPHI.
-He currently serves in leadership positions in several medical device standardization organizations, including Chair of ISO Technical Committee 121, Chair of the Use Case Working Group of the Continua Health Alliance, and User Vice Chair of ASTM Committee F29.
-Dr. Goldman is the recipient of the 2010 INCOSE Pioneer Award, the 2009 American College of Clinical Engineering (ACCE) Award for Professional Achievement in Technology, the 2009 AAMI Foundation/Institute for Technology in Health Care Clinical Application Award, and the University of Colorado Chancellor's "Bridge to the Future" award.
+Dr. Goldman co-chaired the FCC mHealth Task Force, the HIT Policy Committee FDASIA Workgroup regulatory subgroup, and the FCC Consumer Advisory Committee work group on healthcare.
+He served on the NSF CISE Advisory Committee, as a Visiting Scholar in the FDA Medical Device Fellowship Program, and as a member of the CDC BSC for the NCPHI.
+He currently serves in leadership positions in several medical device standardization organizations including Chair of ISO Technical Committee 121, Chair of the Use Case Working Group of the Continua Health Alliance, and Co-Chair of the AAMI Interoperability Working Group.
+Dr. Goldman is the recipient of the International Council on Systems Engineering 2010 Pioneer Award, American College of Clinical Engineering (ACCE) 2009 award for Professional Achievement in Technology, the 2009 AAMI Foundation/Institute for Technology in Health Care Clinical Application Award, and the University of Colorado Chancellor's "Bridge to the Future" award.

-MD PnP Program Manager, CIMIT
+Lead Engineer, MD PnP Program

 Sandy Weininger, PhD